'Our Children Cannot Keep Dying': Philadelphia Officials Hold Emergency Meeting In Wake Of Continued Youth Gun Violence

-PHILADELPHIA (CBS) — Three teenagers have been shot and killed in the past two days.
+PHILADELPHIA (CBS) — Three teenagers have been shot and killed in recent days.
 On Saturday, Philadelphia officials met to talk about what can be done to keep the city’s young people safe.

 Saturday’s emergency meeting was held at the same rec center a teenager was killed at on Thursday.
-Right now, the city’s homicide rate is up 35% from where we were this time last year.READ MORE: Delaware County's Juvenile Detention Center Shut Down, Spokesperson Says
+Right now, the city’s homicide rate is up 35% from where we were this time last year.READ MORE: Philadelphia Police Looking For Small Grey Vehicle Involved In Kensington Shooting That Left Man Injured

 “None of my students out here feel safe,” a woman said.